 - Only €5 adults and €3 children, plus the aquarium is free on the 1st and 3rd Tuesday after 2:00 pm, as well as the first Sunday of the month.

-Many of Milan’s attractions require tickets and have long lines.
-One way to avoid this is to book a tour in advance.
-Often, these enable you to skip the line.
-A couple worth mentioning are listed here.
+Many of Milan’s attractions require tickets and have long lines, however one way to avoid this is to book a tour in advance.
+Often, these enable you to skip the line, too.
+A couple worth mentioning have been listed here.
+Click the buttons for an in-depth description.

 - Take a boat around the lake and get off at one of the charming villages of Bellagio (about an hour from Como on the fast ferry) or Varenna (a 15-minute ferry ride from Bellagio).

-- Meander through cobblestone streets and enjoy the lakes with the Alps in the distance.
+- Meander through cobblestone streets and the perfect place to enjoy the lakes with the Alps in the distance.

 - See if you can spot George Clooney’s house!
 I looked, but we weren’t far enough out on the lake.